lisaau/portfolio/README.md

 ### Future work

--  Re-doing the site using React and/or Angular
+-  Refactor the site using React or Angular